Pallavihoney/bmicalculator/README.md

 # Frontend - Create input forms, Submit button and BMI results

+for frontend React.js install node.js

+and craete your app by command  npx react-app yourappname

-# Add suitable css style for the input form in Recat.js frontend
+Add suitable css style for the input form in Recat.js frontend

 # Backend - Install corsheaders to connect backend to frontend

+for backend Django installation run pip install django make sure to have python pip in your laptop

+install the Django version 4.2

+ install MySQL by using the command pip install mysqlclient

 # Create the suitable models, views, serializers, and urls in Django project